 Memories from Mt.
 St. Helens eruption still fresh after 40 years

-Later this spring, the Pacific Northwest will mark the 40th anniversary of the eruption of Mt.
-St. Helens.
-A museum in Spokane has kicked things off with a new exhibit, as well as an online effort to collect memories.
+The Pacific Northwest is marking the 40th anniversary of the eruption of Mt.
+St. Helens on Monday.
+A museum in Spokane kicked things off with a new exhibit earlier in 2020, including an online effort to collect memories.

 Speaking from personal experience, 1980 was a terrific time to be an 11-year-old in the Northwest, and the 40th anniversary of that May 18 eruption is a real milestone for anyone who can remember the original event.